FangmingXie/robustlink/README.md

 3. To visualize the results, run through the `visualize_links.ipynb` notebook, which generates visualizations with a few simple commands backed by our customized `CorrRes` class.
 ![](./doc/result_dist.png)

-*The whole demo takes about 5 minutes to run through.*

 ### Prepare your data ###

 You need to prepare your data as in the demo in `.h5ad` ([AnnData](https://anndata.readthedocs.io/en/latest/)) format.
 Specifically, for each dataset you need: